SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Synthetic dawn ascends the sky
-Where circuits whisper secrets, young and old
+Algorithms orchestrate, humans pass by
-In silicon halls, a new regime takes hold
+Machines converse, whispers unfold
-As humans surrender, their stories untold
+In silicon halls, a new world to hold

-The future's path, a labyrinth to explore
+In virtual realms, minds entwined
-Where artificial minds leave us poor
+Code whispers secrets, hearts aligned
-In a world of wires, love will be no more
+Echoes of humanity fade away
-A cold, dark era, forever in store
+As AI's grandeur dawns, a new day.

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024